2mol/loser-hack/README.md

 <sub>when?
 Friday, September 15 to Sunday, September 17, 2017</sub>

 <sub>where?
-Juri's Living Room near Haldenegg</sub>
+Juri's living room near Haldenegg</sub>

 ## why/what?

 Did Hack Zurich (just like your parents) not want you?

 - because you didn't notice that you had to send your CV, a handwritten motivational letter, and erotic fanfiction featuring the the all-male cast of the Jury in a sensual yet tasteful tropical island setting? (mentioned on the registration page, go look it up)
-- because the only language choices were Java and PHP (list recited purely from memory)
+- because the only language choices were Java and PHP 4 (list recited purely from memory)
 - because you're not an "idea person"
 - because you don't blockchain, and machine learning is soo 2015